wind123mountain/lambda_data_processing/README.md

 Every container is running within same network (**lambda-network**).

-To validate the data and quality of the data and the results kafka is also writing all data to cassandra.
-While hadoop is processing, spark is catching up new incoming data and serving them as a real-time-view.
-Is hadoop done processing spark resets and catching up from the beginning.

 ## Grafana Setup

 To visualize the whole process you can actually use the lambda templates